Henry Mouzon: Santee Canal

 The South Carolina Commons House of Assembly proposed a survey in 1770 to determine the most favorable routes for a canal to connect the Santee River with the Cooper River which would provide a direct outlet to Charleston Harbor.
 To this end, Henry Mouzon Jr. was commissioned in 1773 to survey routes for such an inland waterway.
-His five suggested routes were later abandoned Colonel Johann Christian Senf, However, Mouzon played a seminal role in the creation of America's first true canal system.
+His five suggested routes were later abandoned Colonel Johann Christian Senf, however, Mouzon played a seminal role in the creation of America's first true canal system.

 Family life

 Mouzon married Susannah Taylor on January 10, 1769, at Black Mingo, South Carolina.
 Henry and Susannah were the parents of 10 children: Ann, Peter, William Henry III, Samuel Ruffin, Susannah Videau, Sarah Elizabeth, Mary Bonneau, Henry Videau, Edward, and James.

 Service in the Revolutionary War

 Mouzon's life is closely connected to that of his first cousin and closest friend, General Francis Marion, the "Swamp Fox."
 Francis and Mouzon served together as lieutenants under Colonels Montgomery and Grant in the colonial campaigns against the Cherokee Indians.
 Mouzon was commissioned by the Continental Congress as a lieutenant in the Continental Army in 1777.
 He served in the Third South Carolina Regiment until the fall of Charleston, South Carolina to the British on May 12, 1780.
 Soon after the fall of Charleston, the British sent three armies from the city to establish garrisons of soldiers in every thickly-settled community in the province.
-In support of this effort, the Legion of Lieutenant Colonial Banastre Tarleton was sent from Georgetown, South Carolina to Camden, South Carolina by way of Kingstree.
-Tarleton burned Mouzon's plantation, reportedly because Mouzon was a French Huguenot; this marked the only action of Tarleton's in this campaign that Cornwallis approved.
+In support of this effort, the Legion of Lieutenant Colonel Banastre Tarleton was sent from Georgetown, South Carolina to Camden, South Carolina by way of Kingstree.
+Tarleton burned Mouzon's plantation, reportedly because Mouzon was a French Huguenot; this marked the only action of Tarleton's in this campaign of which Cornwallis approved.

+When Mouzon's oldest daughter Nancy (Ann) died in 1859, at the age of 90, the Kingstree Star published her memory of the firing:

 Following the destruction of the Mouzon Plantation on August 7, 1780, the citizens of Williamsburg sent Major James to Georgetown, South Carolina to inquire of the British Commander, Naval Captain Ardesoif, of the conditions of their parole.
 James was informed by Ardesoif that the paroled officers of Williamsburg would be expected to take up arms against their countrymen.
 James left the meeting in a great state of agitation and returned to Williamsburg, where a battalion was organized under Captain Mouzon and several others.
 Mouzon and two other men left to find Colonel Francis Marion and bring him to Williamsburg to command the battalion.
 On September 14, 1780, Marion's forces attacked those of Colonel Cumming Ball at the Battle of Black Mingo Creek.
 Mouzon was severely injured in this battle; his injuries would affect him for the rest of his life.